 Overactive bladder (OAB) is common and causes a sudden and urgent need to urinate.
 Though you may develop OAB from any number of causes, it’s a treatable condition.
-At Zeid Pelvic Health Center in Tyler, Texas, Yasser Zeid, MD, FACOG, FPMRS, a dual board-certified OB/GYN, and Jennifer Henderson, FNP-BC, specialize in the diagnosis and treatment of overactive bladder.
+At Zeid Pelvic Health Center in Tyler, Texas, Yasser Zeid, MD, FACOG, FPMRS, a dual board-certified OB/GYN, specialize in the diagnosis and treatment of overactive bladder.
 To schedule a consultation, call the office or book online today.

 Overactive bladder is a type of urinary incontinence that causes a sudden, uncontrollable need to urinate.
 The urge may be so strong that you may leak urine before you reach the bathroom.